Aymen Hussein: Raja CA and return to Al-Quwa Al-Jawiya

 On 23 August 2023, Hussein signed a renewable one-year contract with Moroccan side Raja CA. Aymen found it difficult to adapt in Morocco, and struggled with his form.
-He also struggled personally as the strained diplomatic relations between Iraq and Morocco made it difficult to get the paperwork necessary to relocate his family to Morocco, he thus asked for his release but was persuaded to stay by mangment.
+He also struggled personally as the strained diplomatic relations between Iraq and Morocco made it difficult to get the paperwork necessary to relocate his family to Morocco, he thus asked for his release but was persuaded to stay by management.
 After failing to score in his first 5 games and repeated attempts to relocate his family had failed, he once again requested that his contract be terminated, and was granted his release by the Moroccan club.
 The club went on to win the Moroccan title that season.

 In October 2023, Aymen returned to Al Quwa Al Jawiya in Iraq.
 Aymen has his best goal scoring season of his career, scoring 27 goals in the league campaign, winning the Iraqi golden boot for a second time.
 However, his season had a bitter end, as his team fell short to local rivals Al-Shorta in both the league and the cup, finishing runners up to them on both occasions.

-Al Khor
+Al Khor and loan to Al-Wakrah

-On 16 July 2024, Qatari side Al Khor SC announced that they have signed Ayemn Hussein on a two-year deal This marked the third club in Qatar that Ayemn Hussein has signed for.
+On 16 July 2024, Qatari side Al Khor announced that they have signed Ayemn Hussein on a two-year deal This marked the third club in Qatar that Ayemn Hussein has signed for.
 He joined the club late for pre-season due to his participation with Iraq in the Olympic games, regardless he started his first game two days later, in a goalless draw against Al-Gharafa.
 In September that year, he suffered a rib injury during the first international break of the season, which kept him out of action for a month, missing 3 league games for Al-Khor.
+In February 2025, he joined Al-Wakrah on loan until the end of the season.

+Al-Karma

+In August 2025, Hussein returned to Iraq, joining Al-Karma for a record transfer fee of 1.25 billion Iraqi dinars.

+Pakhtakor

+Hussein made his debut for Pakhtakor on August 6, 2026, in the Uzbekistan Super League match against FC Bukhara, coming on as a substitute in the 86th minute of the match.